Hip Hop Squares: VH1 Version

 Two celebrities associated with the hip hop music genre play the game and win money for members of the studio audience.
 To make their decision, the celebrity who is in control must press one of two buttons in front of them: a green button to lock in agree or red to disagree.
 In addition, starting in Season 3, the questions have props to aid the celebrities.

 A win is worth $1,000 ($500 in some episodes) in the first round and $2,000 ($1,000 in some episodes) in the second.
 In addition, each captured square is worth a random cash amount revealed when a star is chosen.
-In Season 1, cash amounts range from $300 - $900 ($100 - $500 in some episodes) in round 1 and $500 - $1,500 ($300 - $900 in some episodes) in Round 2.
-Starting in Season 2, cash amounts range from $500 - $1,500 in round 1 and $500 - $2,000 in Round 2.
+In Season 1, cash amounts range from $300 to $900 ($100 to $500 in some episodes) in round 1 and $500 to $1,500 ($300 to $900 in some episodes) in Round 2.
+Starting in Season 2, cash amounts range from $500 to $1,500 in round 1 and $500 - $2,000 in Round 2.
 The Secret Square returned in Season 3 (renamed the "Hidden Square)", played in game 1.
 As before, picking that square and giving a correct judgement wins a bonus prize.
 The celebrity contestant with the higher score after the second round (or when a sounder alerts that time in the entire game is up, no matter which round of the game is being played) wins the game and plays the bonus round with their designated audience member.